Can you swim in the Black Sea? With such a foreboding name, it is no wonder that many people believe you cannot swim in the Black Sea.

 Full disclosure, there is a layer of hydrogen sulfide, a very poisonous gas, that lies in the Sea.
 This is usually around 300 feet (91 meters) below the surface so it’s unlikely this will bother swimmers.
 Even if you’re diving in the black sea, you won’t venture that deep.

 One of the reasons why some visitors worry about swimming in the Black Sea is because it’s anoxic.
-This simply means there is an absence of oxygen in the water.
+This simply means there is an absence of dissolved oxygen in the water.

 This happens when the surface layer of the ocean and the bottom layer of the ocean cannot mix, and therefore one layer doesn’t receive oxygen.
 Because water is transferred mostly through the Bosphorus and Dardanelles strait, the inflow is more saline than the outflow and is unable to mix.